 And it gets better.
-Fanning continued: “A lot of the [other Disney] princesses are like ‘we're gonna make her a strong princess!
+Fanning continued: “A lot of the princesses are like ‘we're gonna make her a strong princess!
 And make her tough, so we're gonna make her fight!’
 And it's like, is that what being a strong woman means?
 Like, we just have to have a sword and have armor on and go fight?
 Aurora can do that in a different way, in a pink dress, and it's beautiful that she keeps her softness and vulnerabilities.”
 This is exactly what we need to hear.

-Jolie and Fanning’s comments speak to the underlying flaw of the strength-means-physical-prowess argument.
+Jolie's and Fanning’s comments speak to the underlying flaw of the strength-means-physical-prowess argument.
 In pitting women against men in the men’s arena, modern feminism is setting women up to fail.
 The reason so many of these “strong female characters” are superheroes or exist within a sci-fi world, is because, in the real world, it would be impossible for them to do what they do.

 In pitting women against men in the men’s arena, modern feminism is setting women up to fail.

 In reality, all this philosophy does is negate the true strength and power of womanhood, which is uniquely feminine – and equally as valuable as manhood.
 Our ability to bear children, to nurture and care for new life, our emotional intelligence, and our intellect coupled with our social prowess are superpowers.
 It’s time for the label of “strong women” to come to truly mean female strength.
-And Jolie and Fanning’s comments are an important step in the right direction.
-Good on them!
+And Jolie's and Fanning’s comments are an important step in the right direction.
+Good for them!